The Perfect Marriage: Lemons and Poppy Seeds

 Lemon Poppy Seed Waffles

-The combination of bright lemon juice and zest and the delicate crunch of poppy seeds combine in this low FODMAP waffle.
+The combination of bright lemon zest and the delicate crunch of poppy seeds combine in this low FODMAP waffle.

 - 2 tablespoons sugar

 - 1 tablespoon plus 1 teaspoon baking powder; use gluten-free if following gluten-free diet

 - 1 tablespoon plus 1 teaspoon poppy seeds